 Ingredients to avoid in your cosmetics

-Some of the ingredients in conventional beauty products are not as good as it seems.
-Researchers have indicated that one in eight of the 82 ingredients used in personal care products is made up of industrial chemicals: plasticizers (chemicals that keep concrete soft), degreasers (chemicals used to clean dirt from auto parts) and surfactants used in paints and inks.
-These chemicals contain carcinogens, pesticides, reproductive toxins, and endocrine disruptors that block, mimic, or unbalance the normal action of our hormones.
-I leave it to you to imagine what it does to your skin, your body and the environment…
+Some ingredients in conventional beauty products are not as good as they seem to be.
+Researchers have indicated that one in eight of the 82 ingredients used in personal care products were industrial chemicals - plasticizers (chemicals that keep concrete soft), degreasers (products used to clean dirt from auto parts) and surfactants used in paints and inks.
+These chemicals contain in particular carcinogens, pesticides, toxins hindering reproduction, and ultimately endocrine disruptors that block, mimic, or unbalance the normal action of our hormones.
+I leave it to you to imagine what it does to your skin, your body and the environment ...

 Members of the David Suzuki Foundation surveyed many Canadians to find out how many ingredients on the “Dirty Dozen” list could be in their personal cosmetics.
 Warning!
 Their results show that 80% of these body products contained at least one of these toxic chemical ingredients.

 Here is the list of 12 toxic ingredients to avoid according to the David Suzuki Foundation:

 BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene): These synthetic antioxidants are used as preservatives, among others in lipsticks and moisturizers, but also widely used as food preservatives.